Coleridge-Initiative/RCServer/NOTES.md

 need a web token

  * give us 5 datasets
  * list of publications which are related
  * post to their community

 can we address the needs for Data Maturity Assessment?

-are there any particular open data licensing approaches we want to use?